-Since 2008, REAP has provided almost $300 million in grants and guaranteed $228 million in loan capital to fund over 9,000 renewable energy projects across the country.
+Since 2008, REAP has provided hundreds of millions of dollars in grants and loan guarantees to fund thousands of renewable energy projects across the country.
 Farmers and rural businesses have used REAP funding to replace irrigation motors and grain dryers, install solar panels, purchase and install wind turbines, and make energy efficiency upgrades, including the following project highlights:

 Read more about how REAP has helped farmers and ranchers produce energy on their farms and cut costs: